domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 By having mathematically correct composition, a network operator can measure two segments separately, perhaps even with different approaches, and add them together to understand the end-to-end network quality.
 A network equipment vendor may use a different approach to figure out the network quality from the network equipment to the end–user device and to servers, having the possibility of adding these segments will help network operators better understand end-to-end performance.

-The quality framework must be useful across lab testing, production network active testing, and monitoring.
-It must be useful on different time-scales and it can’t have a dependency on network technology or OSI Layer.
+The quality framework must be useful for both lab testing and monitoring of production networks.
+It must be useful on different time-scales and it can’t have a dependency on network technology or OSI layer.

 If these requirements are met, a network operator can monitor and test their network and understand where the true bottlenecks are, regardless of network technology.